What Is Async? There Is No “Async” Inside Async

 private const uint OPEN_EXISTING = 3;

-private const uint FILE_FLAG_OVERLAPPED = 0x40000000; // the bit that means "async"
+private const uint FILE_FLAG_OVERLAPPED = 0x40000000; // the bit that means "two-answer mode"

-private const int ERROR_IO_PENDING = 997; // the kernel saying "I took it"
+private const int ERROR_IO_PENDING = 997; // ANSWER #1: "I took it"

 public unsafe Task<byte[]> ReadFileNativeAsync(string filePath, int bytesToRead)